The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows

 \paragraph{GRB 060502B.}This event was detected by \emph{Swift} as a two-spiked GRB with $\TNT=0.09\pm0.02$ s, the satellite slewed immediately to it \citep{TrojaGCN060502B, SatoGCN060502B}.
 No extended emission is detected, and observations did not reveal an optical afterglow.
-The revised XRT position \citep{TrojaXRT060502B} lies close to a bright, early type galaxy which was first suggested as a possible host by \cite{KannGCN060502B}, a position put forth in more detail by \cite{Bloom060502B}, who find a redshift of $z=0.287$ and note the similarity to GRB 050509B and GRB 050724.
-While we use this redshift in this work, we note that \cite{BergerHighzSGRB} propose a far fainter galaxy within the XRT error circle (for which no redshift is known) as an alternate possible host, implying a much higher redshift.
+The revised XRT position \citep{TrojaXRT060502B} lies close to a bright, early-type galaxy \citep[though it shows clear spiral structure in a deep HST image,][]{FongHST} which was first suggested as a possible host by \cite{KannGCN060502B}, a position put forth in more detail by \cite{Bloom060502B}, who find a redshift of $z=0.287$ and note the similarity to GRB 050509B and GRB 050724.
+While we use this redshift in this work, we note that \cite{BergerHighzSGRB} propose a far fainter galaxy within the XRT error circle (for which no redshift is known) as an alternate possible host, implying a much higher redshift \citep[see also][]{FongHST}. \cite{Church2011} note that if this GRB is associated with the elliptical galaxy \cite{Bloom060502B} propose, then it very likely occured in a globular cluster and was not ejected by a natal kick from the main galaxy.
 We take upper limits for our analysis from \cite{TrojaGCN060502B}, \cite{PooleGCN060502B}, \cite{ZhaiGCN060502B}, \cite{PriceGCN060502B}, \cite{RumyantsevGCN060502B}, \cite{BergerHighzSGRB}, and \cite{Bloom060502B}.